Learn more about our NO-DES Flushing Process by reading the sections below.

 NO-DES can flush dead-ends by moving more water through the pipe at a higher velocity with no water waste and cleaning out the interior of that pipe better than any other method of water pipeline maintenance.

 Many problems can occur from an imbalanced in CL2 residuals within your water system.

 The NO-DES flushing unit carries a chlorine injection pump that can be utilized to distribute chlorine to balance residuals back to required levels on an as needed basis.
 This is upon request from the utility only.

 When a NO-DES unit connects to your system it can read and sense the infrastructures vitals.
 If there’s an unknown leak, or a closed valve, ValveTek’s flushing crew will find the problem and identify it in a report.
 We’ve found as many as 25 valves in a single day that were said to be in open positions but were found to be closed, one being on a transmission line.

 ValveTek Utility Services Inc., offers an entire range of water utility contractor needs for field operations services and maintenance on municipal systems.
-See our Other Services
+See our Services Page.

 Operators will analyze and record turbidity ratings throughout the work day.
 A flushing sequence is deemed complete only once both meters read below 1 NTU of turbidity.